 The connected nature of the letters and the stitch-like appearance of the dots prompted me to name the style “Stitches”.
 After that, I spent a couple of weeks working on exemplars for you so if you like the style, you can create it, too!

-I created the premium version of the exemplar for those who would like guidance in creating Stitches style hand-lettering.
+I created the Stitches Style Hand Lettering Exemplar to teach you exactly how create every Stitches letter.
 The premium exemplar is six pages long, and features instructions and examples to help you understand how to make and connect letters.

 In the premium version of the exemplar, you’ll find step-by-step graphics detailing how to create every letter plus numbers (0-9) and an ampersand.